 Step 3: Think Through What Relevant Information You Need to Know.

 Now that you know where you’re going and what stands in your way, you can figure out what information actually matters.
 For example, let’s take a product launch.
 Here, you’ll need vital data like competitor pricing and customer pain points, not trivial details about their office setup.
 Also, keep tabs on your business trends and any unusual patterns in your data feeds, but don’t get lost in the weeds.
 The key is to gather information that helps you reach your desired outcome – nothing more, nothing less.
-Next, let’s look at what exactly is data, information, and knowledge as well as how to determine what is relevant.
+To break this down, let’s look at in detail the different types of information and how to quickly determine which is relevant.

 a.
 The Sources of Relevant Information: Data, Information, and Knowledge.

 In modern businesses there are many sources of relevant information.
 For instance, this can mean tapping into both internal enterprise systems (e.g. CRM, ERP, HRM, BI) and external feeds (e.g. market indicators, weather patterns, social media sentiment).
 Further, these sources can include raw data and pre-processed information.
 Also, another source of relevant information is organizational knowledge.
-To help sort out these sources of relevant information, see chart, The Flow from Data to Information to Knowledge, and subsequent discussion below.
+To help sort out these sources of relevant information, see chart below, The Flow from Data to Information to Knowledge, and subsequent description of data, information, and knowledge from an organizational perspective.

 Also, for an excellent source for the flow of data, information, and knowledge in the context of decision-making, see The Internet of Water Coalition’s posting, What are Data, Information, and Knowledge.